Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

 While Figures~\ref{fig:fancy_tail} and \ref{fig:fancy_stream} display variations between simulations (see the online Figure Set), these are relatively minor.
 Most notably, the $\alpha$ criterion reduces the PE number density at clustercentric distances $0.6\lesssim r/r_t \leq 1$.
 This range, spanning the minimum and maximum $r$ to the tidal boundary, is where the GC density deviates most significantly from spherical.
 The disagreement, resulting from faster escape under the $\alpha$ criterion, means comparison to matching direct $N$-body models could determine which energy criterion best reproduces GC properties (e.g., density and velocities) within $0.6\lesssim r/r_t \leq 1$.
-But given the asymmetry here, it is likely that no spherically symmetric criterion \citep[even one based on energy \textit{and} angular momentum, e.g.,][]{Spurzem2005} will allow our collisionless PE approximation to reproduce all GC properties of interest here.
-So development of more nuanced escape physics in \texttt{CMC} (Section~\ref{S:discussion_monte_carlo_method}) is likely worthwhile in this zone.
+But given the asymmetry here, it is likely that no spherically symmetric criterion \citep[even one based on energy \textit{and} angular momentum, e.g.,][]{Spurzem2005} will allow our collisionless PE approximation to reproduce all GC properties of interest here on its own.
+So development of more nuanced escape physics in \texttt{CMC}, perhaps using basis expansion to allow the Monte Carlo method to handle mildly asymmetric $\phiclus$ \citep[e.g.,][]{Vasiliev2015} may be worthwhile for this zone (see also Section~\ref{S:discussion_monte_carlo_method}).

-Happily, changing between the $\alpha$ and raw criterions has lesser impact on features beyond the tidal boundary.
+Happily, changing between the $\alpha$ and raw criteria has lesser impact on features beyond the tidal boundary.
 For example, the former slightly widens the tail at the tidal boundary due to the higher typical $\Etilde$ and correspondingly larger necks about L1/L2.
 Further from the GC, this widening is most perceptible again at the first epicyclic overdensities.
 But this latter difference is minute, especially given our extreme time-averaged sample size is well beyond that achievable by observations, even stacking tails from many MWGCs.
 So, unlike for the asymmetric but still collisional region \textit{within} the tidal boundary, upgrades to escape in \texttt{CMC} should minimally impact the morphology of simulated stellar streams, in which the collisionless approximation is quite accurate.